Sleeping in Airports

 What to Expect

-Porto Airport (code: OPO) consists of a three-level, modern terminal with dozens of shops and over a dozen eateries, mostly on the airside.
+Porto Airport (code: OPO) consists of a three-level, modern terminal with many shops and over a dozen eateries, mainly on the airside.
 WiFi is available, but there are reportedly few outlets for charging mobile devices.
-Free showers are available near the boarding gates.
-Comfort can be found through fee-based access to the airport’s first class lounge.
-See Airport Lounges in the guide below for locations and rates.
+Comfort can be found through fee-based access to the airport’s first-class lounge.

 Porto Airport Guide